Great Northern Tour - from Westerland to List (including Listland and Keitum)

 - Destination: Westerland/Sylt train station

-On this day tour, you'll discover the northern part of the island of Sylt, including the dune landscape of Listland, the family-friendly Wenningstedt beach, the Braderup Heath, the luxury resort of Kampen, and the Frisian village of Keitum.
+On this day trip, you'll discover the northern part of Sylt, including the dune landscape of Listland, the family-friendly seaside resort of Wenningstedt, the Braderup Heath, the upscale resort of Kampen, and the Frisian village of Keitum.
 You're guaranteed not to miss a thing along the way!

 waypoints